gbif/ipt/IPT2ManualNotes.wiki.md

 # Introduction
 ## About the GBIF Integrated Publishing Toolkit
 The GBIF Integrated Publishing Toolkit (IPT) is a freely available open source web application that makes it easy to share three types of biodiversity-related information: primary taxon occurrence data, taxon checklists, and general metadata about data sources.
 An IPT instance as well as the data and metadata registered through the IPT are connected to the GBIF Registry, are indexed for consultation via the GBIF network and portal, and are made accessible for public use.
-More information about the GBIF IPT can be found at http://www.gbif.org/ipt.
+More information about the GBIF IPT can be found at the [IPT website](http://www.gbif.org/ipt).

 Founded and funded by governments in 2001, The Global Biodiversity Information Facility (GBIF) is the world's largest multi-lateral initiative for enabling free access to biodiversity data via the
 Internet.
 [GBIF's diverse Participants](http://www.gbif.org/participation/participant-list) include primarily countries and